After Army hired Jeff Monken as the team’s head football coach, he helped turn the Black Knights’ program around.

 Monken has been incredibly successful at Army.

-The Black Knights were ranked in the AP Top 25 in 2018, a season in which Army went 11-2 and won the Armed Forces Bowl, in 2020, when the team went 9-3 with a loss in the Liberty Bowl, and in 2024.
-This past year, Army won the AAC title in the team’s first season in the league.
+The Black Knights were ranked in the AP Top 25 in 2018 (a season in which Army went 11-2 and won the Armed Forces Bowl), in 2020 (when the team went 9-3 with a loss in the Liberty Bowl), and in 2024 (when Army won the AAC title in the team’s first season in the league).

 Monken went to Army after four years as Georgia Southern’s head coach.
 Georgia Southern reached the FCS playoffs in all three seasons during Monken’s tenure when the Eagles were eligible to do so.